TACIXAT/party-line/README.md

 **Are Party Lines secure?**

 Party Lines rely on you trusting all individuals participating in that Party Line.
 Don't invite a loose lipped leaker to your parties.
 Other than that they're pretty legit.
-Speak freely about your plots and schemes, share your rarest memes, send noodles, etc.
+Speak freely about your plots and schemes, send noodles, share your rarest memes.

 **When's the ICO?**